Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Introduction

 is the normalized inner-product of two right eigenvectors of the scattering matrix such that $S \ket{R_j} = \lambda_j \ket{R_j}$\cite{erb2025}.
 The quantity $|C_{jk}|$ is bounded between $0$ ($\ket{R_j}$ and $\ket{R_k}$ are orthogonal) and $1$ ($\ket{R_j}$ and $\ket{R_k}$ are degenerate, namely an EP-2).
+For a unitary scattering matrix which describes a lossless system, the eigenvectors are always orthogonal, so there are no Exceptional Points, only Diabolic Points (DP) \cite{Chen2025}.
+A subunitary scattering matrix can have orthogonal eigenvectors, but only as a special case, which makes the eigenvector orthogonality condition also of interest.
 We find that for a system with Lorentz reciprocity, two-eigenvector orthogonality has the dimension of curves (similar to the red and black lines in Fig.~\ref{Fig1}), but if reciprocity does not hold then the orthogonality takes the dimensionality of points \cite{erb2025}.
 Going forward, only the coalescence of two eigenvectors will be considered in this paper, and the $jk$ notation will be suppressed.
-The eigenvector coalescence is related to the Petermann factor $K=\frac{1}{1-|C|^2}$ \cite{Alireza24,Tuxbury2022,Wiersig23}.
+The eigenvector coalescence is related to the Petermann factor $K=\frac{1}{1-|C|^2}$ and the phase rigidity or condition number $r=\sqrt{1-|C|^2}$ \cite{Alireza24,Tuxbury2022,Wiersig23,Kullig2025}.

 Other simple singularities include matrix-element zeros of the $S$-matrix.
 The complex zeros of $S_{xx}$ or $S_{xy}$ are known as Reflectionless Scattering Modes (RSMs) and Transmissionless Scattering Modes (TSMs) \cite{Sol2023,Davy2023,Jiang2024,Faul2025,Kang2021,Asano2016,Huang2022,Sweeney2020,Stone2021,Genack2024}.
 In a system with broken Lorentz reciprocity, it is possible to have $S_{xy}=0$ or $S_{yx}=0$ independently of each other, and when only one equals zero there is Uni-Directional Transmission.
 Further we can define $\delta R_{xy}:=S_{xx}-S_{yy}$ and $\delta T_{xy}:=S_{xy}-S_{yx}$ as the reflection and transmission differences between channels $x$ and $y$.
 If $\delta R_{xy}=0+i0$, then the two channels have symmetric reflections, which is an interesting singularity when it occurs in complex scattering systems without any geometric symmetries.
-Similarly if $\delta T_{xy}=0+i0$, then transmission between the two channels is reciprocal and this singularity is present in systems with broken Lorentz reciprocity.
+Similarly if $\delta T_{xy}=0+i0$, then transmission between the two channels is reciprocal and we find that this singularity is present in systems with broken Lorentz reciprocity \cite{erb2025}.

 As stated before, the divergence of complex time delays is associated with scattering singularities: Wigner-Smith $\tau_{WS}= \frac{-i}{M}\frac{\partial}{\partial E}\text{log}[\text{det}S]$ with CPA, Reflection $\tau_{xx}= -i\frac{\partial}{\partial E}\text{log}[S_{xx}]$ with RSM, Transmission $\tau_{xy}= -i\frac{\partial}{\partial E}\text{log}[S_{xy}]$ with TSM, etc. Since complex time delay itself can also take the value $0+i0$, there are additional scattering singularities that can be identified with complex time delay.
 To see why the zero of complex time delay is interesting, we turn to recent work on interpreting complex time delay in the frequency domain as the time and center frequency shift of a pulse in the time domain \cite{Asano2016,giovannelli2025}.
 This implies that the zero of complex time delay corresponds to a minimal distortion point of the system, at which signals are only attenuated (or amplified), but not otherwise distorted after propagation.